dbayardAWS/kinesis-labs/immersionDay/Lab2firehose/Part1UI.md

 Before we create the Kinesis Data Firehose delivery stream, lets fulfill following prerequisites that the firehouse delivery stream will need.

+*Note: if you are creating the Lab2 resources using another technique (such as via CloudFormation template), you should NOT execute the steps in this document.
+But you might want to read through these steps to better understand what the CloudFormation template is building on your behalf.*

 ### Create the Glue database:

 * Go to the Glue console, click on "Databases" in the left pane and then click on "Add database".